Dayton.FYI

 Appointed by majority board vote.
 Full editorial authority over all published content, including Community Voice Network curation standards.
 Serves as non-voting ex officio board member.
 Publishes an annual editorial transparency report.

 Removable only for cause — financial misconduct, ethical violations, demonstrated incompetence, as defined in the charter.
 Not at the board’s political pleasure.
-This is the single most important structural provision.
 An editor who can be fired without cause will self-censor on stories that might upset board members.

 Editorial Independence Firewall